Nik0l/UTemPro/README.md

    a.
 Textual and text-based features (aka NLP features)
    b. tag-based features
 3. Temporal features
    a.
-Associalted with a user
+Associated with a user
    b.
-Associalted with a question or answer
+Associated with a question or answer
 4. Spatial features
    a.
 User's location, timezone
 ```